-Like all industrial equipment, centrifugal filters have certain disadvantages that are listed below.
+Like all industrial equipment, centrifugal filters have certain disadvantages, which are listed below.

 Centrifugal filters are industrial centrifuge machines that require capital investment.
 Therefore, there is a need for an initial investment.
-Conventional filters are relatively inexpensive to buy and therefore do not require an initial investment.
+Conventional filters are relatively inexpensive and do not require an initial investment.